Can barefoot shoes cause back pain? A deep dive into minimalist footwear

 The mechanics of minimalist movement

 To understand how footwear influences the spine, we first need to look at the design of the human foot.
 Our feet are complex structures with 26 bones and dozens of muscles meant to act as natural shock absorbers.
-Traditional modern shoes, however, often feature a "heel drop" a thick layer of foam that raises the heel above the toes.
+Traditional modern shoes, however, often feature a "heel drop"—a thick layer of foam that raises the heel above the toes.
 This tilt shifts our center of gravity forward, forcing the lower back to compensate by increasing its curve.

 Barefoot shoes aim to eliminate this artificial tilt.
 They feature a zero-drop sole, meaning the heel and the forefoot are at the exact same height.
 Theoretically, this encourages a more upright posture and a mid-foot strike rather than a heavy heel strike.
 However, if your body has spent decades adapted to elevated heels, your muscles, tendons, and fascia have likely shortened.
-Jumping into minimalist shoes without a transition period can put immediate strain on the posterior chain, which includes the calves, hamstrings, and eventually the lumbar spine.
+Jumping into minimalist shoes without a transition period can put immediate strain on the posterior chain, which includes the calves, hamstrings, and—eventually the lumbar spine.

-DISCOVER BAREFOOT SHOES FOR EVERYDAY
+DISCOVER EVERYDAY BAREFOOT SHOES

 Can barefoot shoes cause back pain?
 Examining the transition period